dalgwen/openhab-addons/bundles/org.openhab.voice.habspeaker/README.md

 * By clicking on the speaker icon a single shot audio dialog processing will start.
 It uses the registered audio components (sink/source) and the default processing services configured on the openHAB voice settings.
 * At this point you can discover the speaker using the main ui to add it as a thing in openHAB.
 (Path: /settings/things/add/habspeaker)

-## Client keyword spotting
+## Browser keyword spotting

 ### Rustpotter

-Note: Uses rustpotter v2.x.x not compatible with 1.x.x model files.
+Note: Uses rustpotter v3.x.x not compatible with 1.x.x model files.

 To run keyword spotting on the browser using rustpotter:

 * Select 'Rustpotter Web' as 'Keyword Spotter' in the thing configuration 'Voice' section (when configuring in file, set ks thing config to 'habspeaker::rustpotter_web::ks').
-* The rustpotter model for the configured magic word should be available under '$OPENHAB_USERDATA/habspeaker/ks/rustpotter' or '$OPENHAB_USERDATA/rustpotter'.
+* The rustpotter wakeword file should be available under '$OPENHAB_USERDATA/habspeaker/rustpotter' and configured in the "Rustpotter Web" config section of the habspeaker thing in openHAB.

-For the keyword 'Hey openhab' the model should be named 'hey_openhab.rpw'.

 ## Media Playback